informalsystems/tla-apalache-workshop/README.md

  - Apalache version 0.16.2.
 Check [Apalache releases][].
  - **optional**: [TLA Toolbox][] or [VScode plugin for TLA+][]

 ### 1.2.
+Incremental specification of clock synchronization

+Check the specifications in [clock-sync](examples/clock-sync) and the extended version of the tutorial (TBA).

+### 1.3.
 Incremental specification of token transfer

 Follow the [token transfer: step-by-step instructions][].